hclent/CreoleVal/baselines/README.md

 ## Points to remember while running the experiments:
-- The `downstream/configs` folder contains all the configuration files for the model hyperparameters and datasets.
+- The `configs` folder contains all the configuration files for the model hyperparameters and datasets.
 - Filenames beginning with `params_` contain model hyperparameters where the pretrained transformer models can be changed by changing the following line to any huggingface transformer model:
 ```
 {